sebnitu/BaseWeb/docs/docs/blocks/off-canvas.md

 ## Off-Canvas JavaScript

 Like all BaseWeb components that require JavaScript behavior, you can use the script shown below along with jQuery to get started.
-Alternatively, you can also role your own scripts for off-canvas content.
+Alternatively, you can also write your own scripts for off-canvas content.
 The general pattern for an off-canvas component should follow these requirments:

 1. A trigger should toggle the off-canvas aside, usually a button.
 2. Off-canvas trigger events should close active asides within their scope.